 Eufaula, Alabama, settled high upon a bluff overlooking the beautiful 45,000-acre Lake Eufaula, is located in southeastern Alabama along the Alabama-Georgia border, approximately 90 miles southeast of Montgomery, the state capital.
-The City of Eufaula was incorporated under its present name in 1843, but was first settled in 1816.
+The City of Eufaula was incorporated under its present name in 1843 but was first settled in 1816.

-Around this same time General William Irwinton, a hero from the War of 1814, was granted several thousand acres of land in neighboring Henry County.
+Around this same time, General William Irwinton, a hero from the War of 1814, was granted several thousand acres of land in neighboring Henry County.
 Through his political connections, Irwinton established the first steamboat wharf along the bluffs of Eufaula, as well as the first post office, which set the foundation for the town’s rise to prominence as a center of trade.
 In appreciation, the town was renamed “Irwinton” in 1833.

 The wharf, combined with the opening of the Federal Road, brought an influx of white settlers into the area.
-The swelling population of settlers slowly crept farther and farther into Indian land, ultimately leading to the bloody Creek Indian War.
-Irwinton’s Indian inhabitants fled the settlement in 1832, ceding their land rights with the Treaty of Cusseta, and traveled along the Trail of Tears to their new home in Eufaula, Oklahoma.
+The swelling population of settlers slowly crept farther into Creek Indian land, ultimately leading to the bloody Creek Indian War.
+Irwinton’s American Indian inhabitants fled the settlement in 1832, ceding their land rights with the Treaty of Cusseta, and traveled along the Trail of Tears to their new home in Eufaula, Oklahoma.

 In 1832 Barbour County was incorporated.
-Two years later Captain Seth Lore began developing a downtown area with three and four-story establishments along Broad Street.
+Two years later Captain Seth Lore began developing a downtown area with three- and four-story establishments along Broad Street.
 In his honor, the four main north-south avenues through downtown were named “Livingston,” “Orange,” “Randolph,” and “Eufaula,” which spells out L-O-R-E.

 In the midst of a thriving economy in 1843, Eufaula suffered from a constant misdirection of mail to Irwinton, Georgia.
 The postal confusion was unsuitable for a center of trade such as Irwinton, Alabama, so it was decided that the town would reclaim its former name, Eufaula.

-As the issue of slavery boiled temperaments in the early 1860’s, Eufaulian John Gill Shorter was serving as governor of Alabama.
+As the issue of slavery boiled temperaments in the early 1860s, Eufaulian John Gill Shorter was serving as governor of Alabama.
 The locals advocated secession, forming a politically powerful group of secessionists called the “Eufaula Regency.”
-Simultaneously, six companies of soldiers from throughout Barbour County marched as far away as Virginia to fight for the south.
+Simultaneously, six companies of soldiers from throughout Barbour County marched as far away as Virginia to fight for the South.

-However, the history would not have been preserved for today without the formation of the Eufaula Heritage Association in 1965.
-After several homes were demolished to construct apartment buildings, the association formed and collectively purchased Shorter Mansion at auction, thereafter using the mansion as headquarters for both the Association and the annual Eufaula Pilgrimage.
+However, history would not have been preserved for today without the formation of the Eufaula Heritage Association in 1965.
+After several homes were demolished to construct apartment buildings, the association formed and collectively purchased Shorter Mansion at auction, thereafter using the mansion as headquarters for both the association and the annual Eufaula Pilgrimage.
 A museum honoring Alabama’s eight governors who hailed from Barbour County, along with Admiral Thomas Moorer, a former Joint Chiefs of Staff, is located in the second story of the mansion.
-Today the Seth Lore/Irwinton Historic District remains the largest historic district in East Alabama and the second largest in the state.
+Today, the Seth Lore/Irwinton Historic District remains the largest historic district in East Alabama and the second largest in the state.
 More than 700 structures are recognized on the National Register of Historic Places.

-The 1960’s also witnessed the formation of another influential aspect of Eufaula culture — the lake.
-In 1963 the Army Corps of Engineers created Walter F. George Lake, better known as Lake Eufaula, behind the lock and dam at Fort Gaines, Georgia.
+The 1960s also witnessed the formation of another influential aspect of Eufaula culture — the lake.
+In 1963, the Army Corps of Engineers created Walter F. George Lake, better known as Lake Eufaula, behind the lock and dam at Fort Gaines, Georgia.
 With a new attraction, combined with growing tourism and industry, Eufaula experienced steady growth.

 205 East Barbour Street Eufaula, AL 36027 | 334-688-2000